marcoshidalgonunes/postgres-kafka-connect/README.md

 \copy research FROM 'data/research_1.csv' DELIMITER ',' CSV HEADER
 ```

+We can disconnect from Postgres container with the command `exit`.

 ## Use Postgres database as a source to Kafka and prepaa data to sink.